squaresLab/squaresLab.github.io/README.md

 have a PDF of the paper, slides, or a poster just drop them in the `materials` directory, naming them `key.pdf`, `key.slides.pdf`, and `key.poster.pdf` respectively.
 Jekyll-Scholar will automatically pick these up and add the appropriate links.
-Note: The site is only refreshed every few mintues, so you may have to wait a bit to see your changes.
+Note: The site is refreshed every few mintues, so you may have to wait to see your changes.

 Code, data, tools, and results should be served from a non-GitHub server.
 You can add links to these by adding `code`, `data`, `tools`, or `results` fields to